 Originally written for new charities being set up, this leaflet may also be useful to existing charities wanting to review their banking services.

-Slides, with speaker notes, from a webinar given by Small Charity Support at the invitation of the ACIE, 22 June 2021
+Slides, with the presenter's notes, from a webinar given by Small Charity Support at the invitation of the ACIE, 22 June 2021.
+The webinar demonstrated how the typical non-accountant trustees of small charities can avoid some common difficulties.

 The "Accounts Spreadsheet" referred to in the leaflets above can be downloaded (click on the links below) so that you can see if it might be suitable for your charity.
 If you think they might be useful you are welcome to save them to your own computer(s).